Learn Chess Openings in 30 Days: Pick-Learn-Drill-Improve

 Two quick heuristics:

-- If you prefer open games and tactics: Italian Game as White, 1...e5 (Ruy Lopez / Italian territory) against 1.e4, King's Indian Defense against 1.d4.
+- If you prefer open games and tactics: Italian Game as White, 1...e5 (Ruy Lopez / Italian territory) against 1.e4, King's Indian Defence against 1.d4.
 More tactical, slightly more theory but rich middlegames.

 Neither path is objectively better.
 Pick the one where you find yourself wanting to reach the resulting positions, that is what keeps you studying.